 - Residents are given information on how to report to police.
 The goal is to make the statement “WE REPORT ALL SUSPICIOUS ACTIVITIES TO THE POLICE” true.

-- Residents acknowledge they receive the information and show support for a sign installation by signing a “Sign Up For Signs” form.
+- Residents acknowledge that they receive the information and show support for a sign installation by signing a “Sign Up for Signs” form.

 - The program requires a minimum of 25 residences/homes to Sign Up for Signs, which entitles the neighbourhood to 2 initial signs.
 Each additional sign requires 25 additional residences/homes to Sign Up for Signs.

 - The Neighbourhood Watch signs are installed at main roadways upon entering a residential neighbourhood.
-They are affixed to existing supports (light poles or standards ).
-Installations are in accordance with the ENW program guidelines and the City of Edmonton standards.
+They are affixed to existing supports (light poles or standards).
+Installations are in accordance with the ENW program guidelines and the City of Edmonton’s standards.

 If your community does not have an official Neighbourhood Watch program, see details on How to Start a Neighbourhood Watch.

 Get Existing Sign Removed

 If there is an old, weathered or worn sign in your neighbourhood, you can contact ENW to ask for it to be removed and replaced with a new one, or you can complete our online form.

 Edmonton Neighbourhood Watch manages the program.
-The signs are only available through this Edmonton Neighbourhood Watch Neighbourhood Sign program.
-Signs are NOT available through The City of Edmonton nor the Edmonton Police Service.
+The signs are only available through the Edmonton Neighbourhood Watch Neighbourhood Sign program.
+Signs are NOT available through the City of Edmonton nor the Edmonton Police Service.

 The City of Edmonton produces and installs the signs for Edmonton Neighbourhood Watch.
 The Edmonton Police Service provides updated crime prevention information for distribution and supports reporting suspicious activities to police.

 The installation of the sign is not what creates a safer neighbourhood.
-It is the process in which the community becomes engaged in practicing what the signs states “WE REPORT ALL SUSPICIOUS ACTIVITIES TO THE POLICE”.
+It is the process in which the community becomes engaged in practicing what the sign states: “WE REPORT ALL SUSPICIOUS ACTIVITIES TO THE POLICE”.